-The operating temperature of the boiler must be maintained as follows:
+The operating temperature of boiler must be maintained as follows:

-- 120°F (49°C) or higher inlet water temperature to the boiler. - 20°F (11°C) differential between the boiler's inlet and outlet (e.g. 120°F [49°C] inlet, 140°F [60°C] outlet minimum design temperatures).
+- 120°F (49°C) or higher inlet water temperature to the boiler. - 20°F (11°C) differential between boiler's inlet and outlet (e.g. 120°F [49°C] inlet, 140°F [60°C] outlet minimum design temperatures).

-If the inlet water temperature into the boiler is less than 120°F (49°C), adjustments on the water bypass are needed.
-Please contact your A.O.
-Smith qualified service agent.
+If inlet water temperature into boiler is less than 120°F (49°C), adjustments on the water bypass and outlet valves at the rear of boiler are required.
+Wait at least one minute between adjustments for the temperature to stabilize.